martinsolent/markdown_course/README.md

 Since Markdown supports inline HTML, anything inside `<!-- -->` will be ignored in the output.

-Would you like me to add this to your Markdown course document? 😊

 ## Advanced Markdown

 ### Tables